adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The server will reply with:
 * Command: Single byte.
 Always ``0x31``.
 * Status: Single byte. ``0x01`` if the file or directory was deleted or ``0x02`` if the path is non-existent.

+**NOTE**: In version 2, this command now deletes contents of a directory as well.
+It won't error.

 ``0x40`` - Make a directory
 +++++++++++++++++++++++++++